Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Edges Blocked Warning on Save
 If it's not already a thing
 ##		CT	Hotkeys
-###			T	00 Add input rate limiter to all shortcuts
-- Attempted with GetKeyDown
-  - This will break probably as much as it fixes.
-Just relax and accept it.
-###			C	00 Implement BlazingTwist's nifty input gate
-- This seems like it will pretty accurately match common UI practices List<KeyCode> keyCodes = new List<KeyCode>{KeyCode.LeftControl, KeyCode.LeftShift, KeyCode.K};
-	if (keyCodes.All(Input.GetKey) && keyCodes.Any(Input.GetKeyDown))
-	{
-		// key combination pressed this frame
-	}
 ###			C	00 Use Traverse to access subfields of private
 Might not be needed, if current attempt is working fine
 ###			H	Alt + Security Cam - Highlight Visible Tiles